LedgerHQ/rust-app-password-manager/README.md

-# A Password Manager for NanoS, written in Rust
+# A Password Manager for Ledger Devices

-A simple password manager application for NanoS, with command-line interface similar to Unix pass.
+A simple password manager application for Ledger devices, with command-line interface similar to Unix pass.
+Works on Nano S, Nano S Plus and Nano X.

+Up to 128 login/password entries can be stored.
+Passwords can be exported encrypted to a file, and imported on another device sharing the same seed.

 ![Demo animation](doc/demo.gif)